MarkBuffalo/coronavirus-stats/README.md

 This is a bot for discord that's designed to help you get updated information on current coronavirus statistics.
 If you don't read this README, you're going to have a bad time.

-# What you can do to help
+# What can I do to help stop this pandemic?

-Two very simple things.
+## Social Distancing.

 Please consider Social Distancing.
-It saves lives.
+It really works and really helps save lives.
 Here's why:

 ![Image of Yaktocat](https://i.imgur.com/EzHvdeo.jpg)

-You can also do your part to stop the spread of misinformation.
+Just because you are healthy doesn't mean you can't pass the disease to others and kill them.

+## Try the FIVE.

 Finally, try the FIVE.

 1. **HANDS** - Wash them often
 2. **ELBOW** - Cough into it